AditiLatane/retail-sales-analysis-SQL/README.md

 * Writing optimized queries using aggregations and window functions

 ---
+## Importance of this project

+* Improves decision-making by providing clear insights into sales performance, customer behavior, and revenue trends.
+* Identifies growth opportunities by highlighting top-performing products, categories, customers, and peak sales periods.
+* Enhances profitability analysis by tracking revenue, costs (COGS), and detecting high-value or abnormal transactions.

+---

 ⭐ If you liked this project, feel free to star the repository!